-Intranet software that is configured to dovetail seamlessly with all business systems and controls ensures that data extrapolation, analysis, and management are now swift and seamless.
+Modern intranets that are configured to dovetail seamlessly with all business systems and controls ensure that data extrapolation, analysis, and management are now swift and seamless.

 From this basis comes the ability to see a company from end to end, but also infinite possibilities for creating digital workgroups.
 Teams of people can study, update, and share information in real-time, simultaneously from any location in the world.